Home About Us Blog Photos Meditation Landcare Links Contact

 Some Key Dates

-12th July 1988 – Approval by Byron Shire Council of Development Application for a Multiple Occupancy of 10 dwellings.
+12th July 1988 – Approval by Byron Shire Council of our Development Application for a Multiple Occupancy of 10 dwellings.

-12th December 1988 – Approval by Byron Shire Council of Development Application for an additional 11th dwelling site.
+12th December 1988 – Approval by Byron Shire Council of our Development Application for an additional 11th dwelling site.

 The Early Gondwana Community